COGS108/group061/README.md

 Your final project will be graded based solely on a project notebook.

 Make sure you have a notebook called 'FinalProject.ipynb' present in this repository by the due date.

+## Workflow for Pushing Changes

+- Create your own branch
+- After completing changes IN YOUR BRANCH:
+	- Add and commit all relevant files
+- Create a pull request for your changes if you thing there might be errors
+- Once someone has reviewed your code, it will be merged into `master`